 The Authority has also acquired financing in the form of variable rate loans from HSBC Bank to fund longterm capital projects.
-Interest is charged at Libor plus 0.95%, again the loans are repayable quarterly and are secured by a Letter of Comfort provided by Treasury.
+Interest is charged at Libor plus 0.95% to 1.2%; again the loans are repayable quarterly and are secured by a Letter of Comfort provided by Treasury.